nrsimkha/php-project-lvl1/README.md

 Clone this repo to your local machine using https://github.com/nrsimkha/php-project-lvl1.git

+To install game BrainGames on your computer run the following from a command line: composer create-project sveta/hexlet_project1

 Games list
 - brain-calc (calculate equation result)
 - brain-even (check whether given number is even or odd)